ess-dive-community/essdive-leaf-gas-exchange/README.md

 ---
 ## How to contribute

 This leaf-level gas exchange data reporting format is evolving and growing to meet the needs of the community.
-Feedback and new contributions are welcome.
-See our [guide on how to contribute](contribute.md) to the leaf gas exchange reporting format.
+Feedback and new contributions are welcome, and can be made by submitting an [issue](issues/new/choose).

+The issue templates we use are modeled from that provided by Darwin Core:
+Darwin Core maintenance group, Biodiversity Information Standards (TDWG) (2014).
+Darwin Core.
+Zenodo. https://doi.org/10.5281/zenodo.592792

 ## Copyright information